Willo Flood: Dundee United loans

 However, after struggling to settle at Ninian Park, Flood joined Scottish Premier League side Dundee United on a season-long loan for the 2007/08 season.
 Upon joining the club, Cardiff manager Dave Jones wished to see how he would perform over a long season of first-team football.
 Flood's debut resulted in a red card before half time on the opening day of the season against Aberdeen, after collecting two cautions, and his second match, for the reserves, resulted in the same outcome.
 On this occasion, he was "bizarrely sent off...for taking a quick free kick when the referee was apparently not ready."
 After serving a one match suspension, Flood returned to the starting line–up, in a 0–0 against Hibernian on 18 August 2007.
 He quickly established himself in the first team, playing in the midfield position, and his performances were praised by manager Craig Levein, describing him as "a really good, creative player".
 At times, Levein put Flood in the right–back position, due to the club's defensive crisis.

 On 15 December 2007, he scored his first goal for Dundee United against St Mirren in a 3–0 win, a goal which later earned him the SPL Goal of the Season award.
 In follow-up interviews the next day after winning the award, Flood said he would be disappointed to leave the club at the end of the season, admitting he would be "gutted because I have loved it here."
 In the Scottish League Cup final against Rangers, Flood started the whole game for 120 minutes following a 2–2 draw and was the first Dundee United player to successfully the convert the penalty in the shootout, which the club went on to lose on penalties.
 After the match, he was named Man of the Match by Scottish newspapers, due to his impressive performance.
 On 6 April 2008, Flood was at fault when he "inexplicably passed straight to Barry Ferguson", which led to Kris Boyd scoring the opposition team's third equalising goal, in a 3–3 draw Rangers on 6 April 2008.
 After the match, teammate Mark Kerr leapt to defend Flood, saying he was not to blame for his mistakes.
-Despite suffering injuries on three separate occasions throughout the 2007–08 season, Flood made forty–four appearances and scoring once in all competitions.
+Despite suffering injuries on three occasions throughout the 2007–08 season, Flood made forty–four appearances and scoring once in all competitions.